peteamiri/Tutorials/AWS/AmazonWebServices.md

 		API,SDK, CLI require access keys (Access Key Id and Secret Access Key) you can not use this for console login

-Multi Factor Authentication is Something you know and something you have
+Multi-Factor Authentication is Something you know and something you have
 	you know the password and user id and code from the token, you need to have one of the followings;
 	1- Virtual/Soft Token (software on your device)
 	2- Physical/Hardware Token (Token generator) Order from AWS